Dunning-Read-Natural-Area-PAC/dunningnatural.org/content/about/index.md

 +++
 title = 'Who we are'
-Description = 'The Dunning Read Natural Area Park Advisory Council is a volunteer group of community members who are passionate about the DRNA' date = 2023-01-01T08:00:00-07:00 draft = false
+Description = 'The Dunning Read Natural Area Park Advisory Council is a volunteer group of passionate community members' date = 2023-01-01T08:00:00-07:00 draft = false
 +++